ahoyvarun/Data-Analytics-1-Stats-ML/README.md

 # Data-Analytics-1-Stats-ML
-Questions:

-Day1:
-Real-World Data Analysis:
-  ‣Read data from a CSV dataset (use a real-world benchmark dataset).
-  ‣Perform descriptive statistical analysis on the dataset, including measures of central tendency and dispersion.
-  ‣Plot meaningful and significant visualizations to illustrate key insights from the data.

-Day2:
-Central Limit Theorem and Sampling Methods
-Objective:
-Use the Central Limit Theorem to analyze sample means and apply basic sampling methods to a real-world dataset.
-Dataset:
-Use the "Iris" dataset, widely available in data science resources and Python libraries.
-Tasks:
-1. Data Loading and Overview:
-   ‣Load the Iris dataset using Python's seaborn or sklearn library.
-   ‣Display the first few rows to get familiar with the data.
-2. Simple Random Sampling:
-   ‣Randomly sample 30 observations from the dataset.
-3. Sample Mean Distribution Analysis:
-   ‣Repeat the random sampling 100 times, each time calculating the mean sepal length.
-   ‣Plot the distribution of these 100 sample means using a histogram.
-4. Do sampling like systematic sampling by taking 20percent of dataset with your novel function and then plot original and sample datset.

-Day3:
-Use the Iris dataset from Day 3 or a sampled subset.
-1. T-Test:
-   ‣Compare the mean petal lengths of two species (e.g., Setosa vs. Versicolor).
-   ‣Null Hypothesis: Means are equal.
-   ‣Use an independent t-test.
-2. Z-Test:
-   ‣Test if the mean sepal length of one species equals a specific value (e.g., 5.0).
-   ‣Null Hypothesis: Mean equals 5.0.
-   ‣Perform only if population standard deviation is known or n>30n > 30n>30.
-3. ANOVA:
-   ‣Compare mean petal widths across all three species.
-   ‣Null Hypothesis: All means are equal.
-4. Correlation/Regression:
-   ‣Explore the relationship between sepal length and petal length.

-Day4:
-1. Find a Dataset to Work With
-   ‣Search for a dataset that interests you.
-   ‣The dataset should have at least 1,000 rows of data.
-2. Explain the Dataset
-   ‣What is the dataset about?
-   ‣Why did you choose this dataset?
-   ‣How will it help you in learning the concepts covered in this chapter?

-Day5:
-Using a dataset containing both numerical and categorical features, perform the following tasks:
-1. Handling Missing Values:
-   ‣Identify and impute missing values using appropriate methods (e.g., mean, median, mode, or predictive modeling.)
-2. Scaling Data:
-   ‣Scale numerical features using standardization (Z-score) and normalization (Min-Max scaling).
-3. Handling Noise:
-   ‣Inject random noise into one of the numerical features and apply techniques to smooth or remove the noise.
-4. Handling Outliers:
-   ‣Detect outliers using methods like Z-score.
-   ‣Handle them through removal or transformation.
-5. Feature Selection: Implement and compare the following feature selection methods.
-   ‣Filter Methods (e.g., correlation, mutual information).
-   ‣Wrapper Methods (e.g., Recursive Feature Elimination, Backward).
-   ‣Embedded Methods (e.g., Lasso regression).
+Day 1: Exploratory Data Analysis on a Real-World Dataset
+Motivation: I wanted to enhance my data analysis skills by working with a real-world dataset, performing statistical analysis, and visualizing key insights.
+Steps:
+	•	Loaded a benchmark dataset from a real-world source.
+	•	Conducted descriptive statistical analysis, including measures of central tendency and dispersion.
+	•	Created meaningful visualizations to uncover patterns and trends in the dataset.

+Day 2: Understanding Sampling Techniques and the Central Limit Theorem
+Motivation: I was curious about how different sampling methods impact statistical analysis and wanted to explore the Central Limit Theorem in action.
+Dataset: Used the Iris dataset to apply different sampling techniques.
+Steps:
+	•	Loaded the dataset and explored its structure.
+	•	Performed simple random sampling by selecting 30 observations.
+	•	Repeated sampling 100 times, calculated sample means, and plotted the distribution to visualize the Central Limit Theorem.
+	•	Implemented systematic sampling by selecting 20% of the dataset with a custom function and compared it with the original dataset.

+Day 3: Statistical Hypothesis Testing on the Iris Dataset
+Motivation: I wanted to deepen my understanding of hypothesis testing by applying statistical tests to compare different species in the Iris dataset.
+Steps:
+	•	T-Test: Compared the mean petal lengths of Setosa and Versicolor to determine if they differ significantly.
+	•	Z-Test: Tested whether the mean sepal length of a species equals a predefined value (5.0).
+	•	ANOVA: Compared mean petal widths across all three species to check for significant differences.
+	•	Correlation & Regression: Explored the relationship between sepal length and petal length using statistical techniques.

+Day 4: Finding and Exploring a New Dataset for Analysis
+Motivation: I wanted to practice dataset selection and exploratory analysis by working with a dataset of my choice.
+Steps:
+	•	Researched and selected a dataset with at least 1,000 rows.
+	•	Examined its structure, features, and relevance.
+	•	Documented insights on why I chose the dataset and how it helps in learning data analysis concepts.

+Day 5: Data Preprocessing and Feature Selection
+Motivation: Data preprocessing is crucial for building effective machine learning models.
+I practiced handling missing values, scaling, outlier detection, and feature selection techniques.
+Steps:
+	•	Handling Missing Values: Identified and imputed missing data using appropriate techniques (mean, median, mode, or predictive modeling).
+	•	Scaling Data: Applied Z-score standardization and Min-Max normalization to numerical features.
+	•	Handling Noise: Introduced random noise to a numerical feature and tested smoothing techniques to mitigate its effects.
+	•	Outlier Detection & Handling: Used Z-score to detect outliers and applied removal or transformation techniques.
+	•	Feature Selection: Implemented and compared different feature selection methods:
+	•	Filter Methods: Used correlation and mutual information to rank features.
+	•	Wrapper Methods: Applied Recursive Feature Elimination (RFE) to optimize feature selection.
+	•	Embedded Methods: Used Lasso regression for feature importance ranking.

+Day 6:
+Problem 1: Handwritten Digit Classification using a Feedforward Neural Network (FNN)

+Objective: Develop a deep learning model to classify handwritten digits (0-9) using the MNIST dataset.

+Dataset
+	•	The MNIST dataset consists of 60,000 training images and 10,000 test images, each representing a 28x28 grayscale handwritten digit.
+	•	Labels range from 0 to 9, corresponding to the digit in the image.

+Approach
+	•	A feedforward neural network (FNN) is implemented using TensorFlow/Keras.
+	•	The model architecture:
+	•	Flatten layer: Converts 28x28 images into a 1D array.
+	•	Hidden layer: 128 neurons with ReLU activation.
+	•	Output layer: 10 neurons with Softmax activation for multi-class classification.
+	•	The model is trained using Adam optimizer and Sparse Categorical Crossentropy loss.

+Evaluation
+	•	The model achieves 98% accuracy on the test dataset.
+	•	Classification metrics (precision, recall, F1-score) show strong performance across all digit classes.

+Problem 2: Predicting a Continuous Target Using a Regression Neural Network

+Objective: Build a neural network to predict a continuous target variable based on input features.

+Dataset
+	•	A synthetic dataset is generated, where:
+	•	Input (X) consists of 1000 samples, each with 5 features.
+	•	The target (Y) is the sum of the feature values with added noise.

+Approach
+	•	A feedforward neural network (FNN) is implemented for regression:
+	•	Input layer: 5 features.
+	•	Hidden layers: 64 neurons (ReLU) → 32 neurons (ReLU).
+	•	Output layer: 1 neuron (Linear activation) for regression output.
+	•	Model trained using Adam optimizer and Mean Squared Error (MSE) loss.

+Evaluation
+	•	The model achieves a Root Mean Squared Error (RMSE) of ~0.14, indicating a good fit to the data.